 5. Dashboard Linking

 Dashboard linking allows you to connect visualizations in a dashboard or an entire dashboard directly to other dashboards or even URLs.
-With dashboard linking you can pass parameters and filters through between dashboards to make drilling down to additional insights easy.
+With dashboard linking, you can pass parameters and filters between dashboards to simplify drilling down to additional insights.
 For example, if you want to provide more details on the information displayed in a visualization, you can use an entirely new dashboard for that purpose.
-This can be very useful in Company 360 dashboards where you will be able to establish top-down analysis paths, where you go from a high-level overview of the reality of a business to more detailed views with the specifics.
+This can be very useful in Company 360 dashboards, where you will be able to establish top-down analysis paths, where you go from a high-level overview of the reality of a business to more detailed views with the specifics.

 6. Statistical Functions & Rich Data Analysis

 Other vital embedded analytics features include statistical functions and rich data analysis.
-They help you gain deeper data insights and better understand and predict customer behavior, as well as answer specific questions about your market.
+They help you gain deeper data insights, better understand and predict customer behavior, and answer specific questions about your market.